Pavel-Hrdina/Zettlkasten/Journal/2023-Dec-28 - Daily Stoic Reflection.md

 > "Be like a rocky promontory against which the restless surf continually pounds; it stands fast while the churning sea is lulled to sleep at its feet.
 I hear you say, "How unlucky that this should happen to me!"
 Not at all!
 Say instead, "How lucky that I am not broken by what has happened and am not afraid of what is about to happen.
 The same blow might have struck anyone, but not many would have absorbed it without capitulation or complaint."

 1. **What difficulties am I likely to encounter today?**
-	- Today, you may be cold, you may fell like there is no way for you to succeed, like you are a nobody, that you can't do anything right, you may doubt your self, you may feel bad, and you may feel young and strong, you may meet people that are arogant, mean, angry, agressive and unkind.
+	- Today, you may be cold, you may fell like there is no way for you to succeed, like you are a nobody, that you can't do anything right, you may doubt your self, you may feel bad, and you may feel young and strong, you may meet people that are arrogant, mean, angry, aggressive and unkind.
 None of these things shall put you down, none of these things shall put your calm and happiness away, you will accept them with peace of mind and then let them go.
 2. **What one thing do most need to get done today?**
 	- Today, you need to do the price analysis.
 1. **What am I grateful for?**